-WordPress comes with two themes; the default Twenty Twelve theme and the previous default, Twenty Eleven theme.
-You can switch between Themes using the admin panel.
-Themes that you add to the theme directory will appear in the Administration Panels > Design > Themes as additional selections.
+WordPress currently comes with four themes: the default Twenty Fifteen theme, and previous defaults Twenty Fourteen theme, Twenty Thirteen theme and Twenty Twelve theme.
+You can switch between Themes using the Appearance admin panel.
+Themes that you add to the theme directory will appear in the Administration Screen > Appearance > Themes as additional selections.

 There are many Themes available for download that will work with your WordPress installation.

 If the Theme that you are installing provides instructions, be sure to read through and follow those instructions for the successful installation of the Theme.
 It is recommended that Theme developers provide installation instructions for their own Themes, because Themes can provide special optional functionality that may require more steps than the basic installation steps covered here.
 If your Theme does not work after following any provided instructions, please contact the Theme author for help.